 An added safety feature is an email alert with ‘Last Seen Location’ feature.
 This sends you an email with the date, the time, and last known map location (when the child wearing Buddy Tag is totally out of the bluetooth range from the phone).
 It is worth nothing, the range for the device is 40 feet indoors, and 80-120 feet outdoors, so it is limited.

-There are multiple ways to wear the device.
-You can even remove the round tracker from the wristband and place in a pocket or tie to a shoelace.
 If you have several children, you can track them simultaneously and identify each tag by name using the smartphone app.

 Pocket Finder is a great solution for families with school-age children who may need constant or special supervision.